Two Acts, Book Musical, Rated PG

 Grammy-winner, three-time Oscar-winner, and musical theatre giant

-success on stages ranging from High School to Broadway.
-Sweeping the New York Awards circuit (Tony, Drama Desk, Drama
+produced on stages ranging from High School to Broadway.
+Sweeping the New York Awards circuit (TONY, Drama Desk, Drama

-Heir to the Frankish throne, the young prince PIPPIN
+Heir to the Frankish throne, the young prince Pippinis in search of

 the secret to true happiness and fulfillment.
 He seeks it in the